stecman/passnote/README.md

     ./bin/task.php migrate run

+Also see [docs/upgrade-notes.md](docs/upgrade-notes.md) for any extra steps required.

 ## Road map

-Passnote is still in development and not all core features are implemented yet.
+Passnote is stable, but more features are planned:

 **Core functionality that still needs to be implemented:**

 * Account settings: managing password and keys
-* Unlocking objects that use a key other than a user's account key (forms required)
+* Unlocking objects that use a key other than a user's account key
 * Archiving objects (instead of just deleting)

 **Planned functionality:**